EVIDENCE

 Netflix: Context Over Control

-Netflix eliminated project managers and replaced them with "context."
+Netflix is often cited for relying less on traditional project management and more on "context"—clear strategy, high transparency, and distributed decision-making.
 Instead of coordinating through meetings and status reports, they invested heavily in transparent information systems.

 Key Practices